ksylvan/docker-pgn2scid/README.md

 pgn2scid in a container

+Docker tags correspond to tagged versions of the pg2scid code.
+The default `latest` tag will always contain the latest (master) branch.

 To run this image, share the X11 socket or use any of the other methods to run X11 Apps in Docker.